jordfras/jordfras/README.md

 I'm Thomas Johannesson!

 I'm a MSc in Computer Science and Engineering and I've been working professionally with software since the late 90's, mainly as a C++ developer in embedded Linux environments.
+Nowadays I prefer coding in Rust.

 I currently work as a freelance developer in my company [Code 42d](http://www.code42d.se).